 (b) Share Withholding.
 The Committee in its discretion may permit or require a Participant to satisfy all or part of his or her withholding or income tax obligations by having the Company withhold all or a portion of any Shares that otherwise would be issued to him or her or by surrendering all or a portion of any Shares that he or she previously acquired (or by stock attestation).
 Such Shares shall be valued based on the value of the actual trade or, if there is none, the Fair Market Value as of the previous day.
 Any payment of taxes by assigning Shares to the Company may be subject to restrictions, including, but not limited to, any restrictions required by rules of the SEC.
 The Committee may also, in its discretion, permit or require a Participant to satisfy withholding tax obligations related to an Award through a sale of Shares underlying the Award or, in the case of Options, through Net Exercise or Cashless Exercise.
-The number of Shares that are withheld from an Award pursuant to this section may in no event be in excess of minimum statutory withholding rates.
+The number of Shares that are withheld from an Award pursuant to this Section 15, may in no event be in excess of maximum statutory withholding rates.
 The Committee, in its discretion, may permit or require other forms of payment of applicable tax withholding.

-SECTION 17.
+SECTION 16.
 DURATION AND AMENDMENTS.

 (a) Term of the Plan.
 The Plan is effective on the Stockholder Approval Date and no Awards may be granted under this Plan before the Stockholder Approval Date.
-If the Stockholder Approval Date does not occur before the first anniversary of the Adoption Date then the Plan shall terminate on such first anniversary without any Awards being issued hereunder.
-If the Stockholder Approval Date occurs before the first anniversary of the Adoption Date, then the Plan shall terminate on the tenth anniversary of the Adoption Date.
-In all cases, the Plan may be terminated on any earlier date other than what is specified above pursuant to Section 17(b).
-This Plan will not in any way affect outstanding awards that were issued under the Prior Equity Compensation Plans or other Company equity compensation plans.
-No new awards may be granted under any of the Prior Equity Compensation Plans as of the Stockholder Approval Date.
+If the Stockholder Approval Date does not occur before the first (1st) anniversary of the Adoption Date, then the Plan shall terminate on such first (1st) anniversary without any Awards being issued hereunder.
+If the Stockholder Approval Date occurs before the first (1st) anniversary of the Adoption Date, then the Plan shall terminate on the Adoption Date, then the Plan shall terminate on the tenth (10th) anniversary of the Adoption Date.
+In all cases, the Plan may be terminated on any earlier date other than what is specified above pursuant to Section 16. (b).
+No new awards may be granted under the Prior Plan as of the Stockholder Approval Date.